FBPixel

 Academic Teacher

-Base Camp: Driggs, Idaho
+Base Camp: Missoula, MT

 You should know that The Traveling School did a masterful job of finding superlative instructors – ones so good that they will, without question, rank among the best of the best of [our daughter’s] entire K-12 (and probably beyond) educational experience.